 KNOXVILLE, Tenn. — Tennessee football coach Jeremy Pruitt has watched the cut-ups of each individual on the Vols’ roster, and he’s gauged the returning talent for the start of spring drills on Tuesday.

 So far this spring, the Vols have added a graduate transfer quarterback (Keller Chryst, Stanford), a graduate transfer tailback (Madre London, Michigan State), a graduate transfer kicker (Ryan Tice, Michigan) and are recruiting a graduate transfer cornerback (Terrence Alexander, Stanford).

 Oh, and Pruitt has made it clear Tennessee is interested in a graduate transfer offensive lineman.

 Tennessee football is a “win now” kind of place, despite the program having gone 20 years since its most recent SEC championship (1998) and 11 years since its last SEC title game appearance (2007).

 Pruitt is known as a great on-field coach and developer of talent, and he has hired a young but active staff that has lit a fire under players in the offseason.

-There is no equity, and there are no starting positions established, which makes spring practices all the more important,.
-The graduate transfers and a handful of impact freshman will arrive in June, but for now there’s a lot to accomplish.
+There is no equity, and there are no starting positions established, which makes spring practices all the more important.
+The graduate transfers and a handful of impact freshmen will arrive in June, but for now there is a lot to accomplish.